Isetnt2/asciiCam/README.md

  What happens:

-    Caputures a frame from the webcam default is /dev/video0
+    Caputures a frame from the webcam.
+Default is /dev/video0

-    Takes that frame and turns it into asciiArt which it saves as a txt file
+    Takes that frame and turns it into asciiArt which gets saves as a txt file

-    Turning that txt file and turning it into a jpeg thanks to OpenCV and saves it as a Jpeg
+    Turn that txt file into a jpeg thanks to OpenCV and saves it

     Pushes/Writes that jpeg to the virtual dummy webcam created by v4l2